oroinc/documentation/admin_guide/security/access_management_field_level_acl.rst

 	- Action.
 For the **Create** action only the **None** (access is denied) and *Global* (access all entity records within the system) access levels are available independently of the entity's ownership type.

-For more information about how access levels are configured for entities, please see the `Action on Entity Permissions <./access-management-roles#actions-on-entity-permissions>`__ section of the `Roles Management <./access_management_roles>`__ guide.
+For more information about how access levels are configured for entities, please see the **Action on Entity Permissions** section of the :ref:`Roles Management <user-guide-user-management-permissions-roles>` guide.

 For more information about ownership types, see the `Ownership Type <./access-management-ownership-type>`__ guide and particularly, the `Ownership Type and Access Levels <./access-management-ownership-type#ownership-types-and-access-levels>`__ section.